“Data” is the fuel for modern marketing. But what if that data can’t be trusted?

 Tips to Prevent Future GA4 Event Tracking Issues

-- Document Everything: Maintain a GA4 tagging sheet with event names, triggers, and parameter names.
+- Document Everything: Document everything in a simple GA4 tagging sheet with event names, triggers, and GA4 event parameters.
+Version GTM containers with notes so changes are traceable.

 Conclusion

 GA4 Event Tracking gives us unmatched flexibility.
 But it also leaves a lot of room for error.
 If your GA4 events are not showing or your custom events are broken, you’re not alone.
-Most tracking issues are due to misconfigured tags, unregistered parameters, or simple oversights.
+Most GA4 tracking issues don’t come from exotic edge cases.
+They come from misconfigured tags, missing or unregistered GA4 event parameters, and small implementation oversights that compound over time.

 Frequently Asked Questions